jgabry/Bayes-Stan-Course/README.md

 * Jonah: jsg2201@columbia.edu
 * Vince: vjd4@nyu.edu
-* [Stan-users group](https://groups.google.com/forum/#!forum/stan-users) is the best place to get help (from Stan developers and other users) with Stan and statistical modeling statistics questions
+* [Stan-users group](https://groups.google.com/forum/#!forum/stan-users) is the best place to get help (from Stan developers and other users) with Stan and statistical modeling questions